 Emphasis in English

-Do: used for emphasis with answers, statements and negative answers in the past and present tenses
+Use “to do” for emphasis with answers, statements, and negative answers in the past and present tenses.

 - Do you like my new shirt?
 Yes, I do like it a lot.

-- Hey, James have you seen the new movie that just came out?
-Oh, yeah, I did see it actually.
+- Hey, James have you seen the new film that just came out?
+Oh, yeah, I did see it, actually.

 - I do fancy a quick break.